dvillano2/subset/README.md

 # Subset

 A Python class for representing subsets of vector spaces over the integers modulo a prime, with built-in tracking of directions and incidence structures (lines and planes).
+This was designed to work for dimension three.
+Computations become too slow very quickly as demension grows.
 This is a part of the pointconfig repo that I've broken off for independent use.

 ---